Studio of Bill Ooms

 Hollow forms are turned on a lathe from a solid piece of wood or from a number of segments of wood.
 Many of the shapes are inspired by fine Native American pottery of the Southwest.
 Natural burl edges and natural voids in the wood are part of the artistic design of the pieces.

-Art in wood is Bill's profession, but music has always been a hobby.
-His first CD "Prescott Hometown Christmas" is now available!
+Art in wood has been Bill's profession for many years, but music has also been a passion and means of artistic expression.
+His first CD "Prescott Hometown Christmas" was released in 2006 (but has now sold out).
 This instrumental album includes guitar, handmade wooden Irish Whistle, and other acoustic instruments recorded in Prescott, Arizona.
 MP3 samples and more information is available on the Music page.